rf/uber-code-challenge/README.md

 $ curl localhost:3000/startStopFare/5/5/20/20
 ```

-there are also some shitty tests
+there are also some shitty tests. they suck and I feel badly about this.

 ```
 $ node test.js